jenkinsci/gamekins-plugin/Readme.md

 #### Leaderboard
 After activating Gamekins, a new entry named **Leaderboard** on the left side panel of the project is displayed.
 It shows the current points of each participant and team for everyone who can see the project.

+#### Challenges
-In addition, each signed-in user, who is participating, can see his/her Challenges as well as a help text explaining the basics of Gamekins.
+In addition to the leaderboard page, each signed-in user, who is participating, can see their Challenges, Quests and a help text explaining the basics of Gamekins in an additional page.

 #### Statistics
 In the background, data about the usage of the project and the participants is logged for evaluation purposes.